gjbarnard/moodle-filter_synhi/Readme.md

 Reporting Issues
 ================
-Before reporting an issue, please ensure that you are running the latest version for your release of Moodle.
+Before reporting an issue, please ensure that you are running the current version for your release of Moodle.
 It is essential that you are operating the required version of Moodle as stated at the top - this is because the theme relies on core functionality that is out of its control.